F33gz/APPorte_HCI/README.md

 ## 8. Navigability Flow

 The end-to-end user journey illustrates the complete workflow from receiving an emergency alert to task completion.
-The structural flow navigates from the main Home (Foro) through conditional interactions (e.g., authentication checks) into specialized dashboards, map views, and administrative tools for Collection Points.
-The current diagram is available in `diagrama_inicial.png`.
+The structural flow navigates from the main Home (Foro) through conditional interactions (e.g., authentication and coordinator checks) into specialized dashboards, map views, and administrative tools for Collection Points.
+The updated diagram is available in [`diagrama_navegacion_v2.png`](./assets/diagrama_navegacion_v2.png).

-> 🔲 **PENDING:** This diagram and its written explanation are being revised by the design lead based on Presentation I feedback ("the process/flow logic was not understood").
-The updated version must explain *why* the flow is structured this way, not only show it — [replace link once finalized].
+> 🔲 **PENDING:** File not yet uploaded to the repository — path is defined above, ready as soon as it's pushed.
+Diagram is still a draft pending validation with the full team (see open questions being worked through with the design lead).

 ---